 Most Tennessee families will spend less time on this decision than they should.
 Here's a five-minute framework that catches most of the meaningful differences.

-1. List your current doctors, specialists, and hospitals.
 Call each MCO's member services and confirm in-network status.
-This is the single most important step, a plan with great extras isn't worth losing your relationship with the doctor your parent has been seeing for ten years.
+This is the single most important step.
+A plan with great extras isn't worth losing your relationship with the doctor your parent has been seeing for ten years.

-2. Identify your dominant care need.
 Pregnant or planning?
-Lean toward UHC (Healthy First Steps) or Wellpoint (Healthy Rewards).
+Lean toward UnitedHealthcare (Healthy First Steps) or Wellpoint (Healthy Rewards).
 Adult on CHOICES with complex needs?
-Lean toward BlueCare (broadest network, layered care-coordinator structure).
-Child with I/DD?
-BlueCare's SelectCommunity may be the right fit (or you may be auto-assigned to TennCare Select).
+Lean toward BlueCare, with its broad network and layered care-coordinator structure.
+Child with an intellectual or developmental disability?
+BlueCare's SelectCommunity may fit, or you may be auto-assigned to TennCare Select.

-3. Check the mobile app.
 If digital tools matter to you, try the apps before enrolling.
-They're free to download, MyHealth Toolkit (BCBST), UnitedHealthcare, Sydney Health (Wellpoint).
+They're free to download: MyHealth Toolkit (BlueCare), the UnitedHealthcare app, and Sydney Health (Wellpoint).

 How TennCare Compares to Other States